agrueneberg/Corser/README.md

 This is the equivalent of setting a response header of `Access-Control-Allow-Origin: *`.
 If you want to restrict the origins, or allow more sophisticated request or response headers, you have to pass a configuration object to `corser.create`.

 Corser will automatically end preflight requests for you.
 A preflight request is a special `OPTIONS` request that the browser sends under certain conditions to negotiate with the server what methods, request headers and response headers are allowed for a CORS request.
-If you need to use the `OPTIONS` method for other stuff, just set `endPreflight` to `false` and terminate those requests yourself:
+If you need to use the `OPTIONS` method for other stuff, just set `endPreflightRequests` to `false` and terminate those requests yourself:

     var corserRequestListener;

     corserRequestListener = corser.create({
-        endPreflight: false
+        endPreflightRequests: false
     });

     corserRequestListener(req, res, function () {